Highlighting Foodee’s Diverse Restaurant Partners

 As a catering platform, Foodee has the privilege to partner with top local restaurants, each very unique in their own way.
 Our team and clients have been able to enjoy them through office lunch delivery, but we recognize that there is much more to a restaurant than just how their food tastes.
 By understanding their story, their influences, and their cuisine, this further elevates our experience and appreciation for our community of restaurant partners.

-We’re bringing back this series with one of our new partners, Pam and Wendy Drew, owners of Amawele’s South African Kitchen in San Francisco.
+We’re kicking off this series with one of our new partners, Pam and Wendy Drew, owners of Amawele’s South African Kitchen in San Francisco.

 Tell us about yourselves and your background